 SOUTH AFRICA: TRUWORTHS

-The COVID-19 pandemic has had a devastating impact on South Africa’s labour market as the unemployment rate reached 34.4% in the quarter to June 2021, the highest jobless rate since comparable data has been maintained from 2008.
-There are currently more than 7.8 million unemployed South Africans and the prospects for sustainable job creation in the short to medium term are limited in the prevailing low economic growth environment in the country.
+SA's labour market, which was severely impacted by COVID-19 in 2020 and 2021, has shown minimal improvement in 2022 as the unemployment rate measured 33.9% at June 2022 (June 2021: 34.4%).
+There are currently 8.0 million unemployed South Africans and the prospects for sustainable job creation in the short to medium term are limited given the lack of economic growth in the country.

 UNITED KINGDOM: OFFICE